 An annual survey of health maintenance organization (HMO) members is required by §641.58(4), Florida Statutes.
-The Agency is required to conduct the survey to determine the satisfaction of health plan members.
+The Agency for Health Care Administration is required to conduct the survey to determine the satisfaction of health plan members.
 Surveying for commercial health plans is implemented under Chapter 59B-14, Florida Administrative Code.

-The Office is responsible for collection and analysis of Consumer Assessment of Healthcare Providers and Systems (CAHPS) data.
+The Office of Health Information Exchange and Policy Analysis is responsible for collection and analysis of Consumer Assessment of Healthcare Providers and Systems (CAHPS) data.
 CAHPS data contain the results of an annual statewide survey.
 Members in each Florida licensed health maintenance organization (HMO) health plan and certain preferred provider organization (PPO) health plans were surveyed.
 Included in this category are Florida Medicaid and Healthy Kids plans.
 There was a separate survey for members of commercial plans.
-Data for members of Medicare managed care plans may be viewed on a website of the Centers for Medicare and Medicaid Services.
+Data for members of Medicare managed care plans may be viewed on a website maintained by the Centers for Medicare and Medicaid Services.